cpoliver/tech-test-shopping-cart/README.md

 - node v7.9.0
 - yarn v0.23.3

-_NOTE:_ This was developed in MacOS Sierra v10.12.3 using the aforementioned versions.
-This may be compatible with other versions, but cannot be guaranteed.
+*_NOTE:_ This was developed in MacOS Sierra v10.12.3 using the aforementioned versions.
+This may be compatible with other versions, but cannot be guaranteed.*

 ## Getting Started
 - clone this repository: `git clone https://github.com/cpoliver/tech-test-shopping-cart.git`
 - install the project dependencies: `yarn install`
-- run the app with `node-babel`: `yarn start`
+- run the app for development: `yarn dev` (on-the-fly transpilation with `babel-node`)
 - run the unit tests: `yarn test` or `yarn test:watch`
 - build the transpiled sources (to `./dist/`): `yarn run build`
-- run the build sources `yarn start`
+- run the built sources `yarn start`

 ## Heroku endpoints